More than just factory workers: Intelligent robots are changing our lives – from medicine to the home – Image: Xpert.Digital

 - Navigation: Robots can independently plan new routes and avoid obstacles.

-- Object recognition: Using computer vision, robots identify objects and adapt their actions accordingly.
+- Object recognition: Using machine vision, robots identify objects and adjust their actions accordingly.

-- Planning and control: AI enables the optimization of processes so that robots can make decisions in real time.
+- Planning and control: AI enables the optimization of processes, allowing robots to make decisions in real time.

-These advances go far beyond robotics and influence other professional fields as well.
-For example: Lawyers use AI tools to focus on creative tasks and client support while automating repetitive tasks.
+These advances extend far beyond robotics and also influence other professions.
+For example, lawyers use AI tools to focus on creative tasks and client care, while repetitive tasks are automated.

 Challenges and opportunities in the robotics market

-Despite the enormous potential, the robotics industry faces several challenges:
+Despite its enormous potential, the robotics industry faces several challenges:

-- Skilled labor shortage: The development, programming and maintenance of robots requires highly qualified workers.
-The lack of talent could hinder growth.
+- Skills shortage: The development, programming, and maintenance of robots requires highly skilled workers.
+A lack of talent could hinder growth.

-- High costs: The development and implementation of robots is costly.
-Sensor technology in particular – for example for gesture, movement or speech recognition – drives up prices.
+- High costs: The development and implementation of robots is expensive.
+Sensor technology – for example, for gesture, motion, or speech recognition – is a major factor driving up prices.

 - Interoperability: Seamlessly integrating different robot systems into existing production environments remains a challenge.

-The COVID-19 pandemic spurred automation as companies faced labor shortages and rising labor costs.
+The COVID-19 pandemic has accelerated automation, as companies faced labor shortages and rising labor costs.
 Automation is increasingly seen as a solution to increase productivity and minimize risks.

-On the other hand, the market offers significant opportunities:
+On the other hand, the market offers considerable opportunities:

-- Technological innovations: Advances in AI, sensor technology and materials science lead to the development of new types of robots.
+- Technological innovations: Advances in AI, sensor technology and materials science are leading to the development of new types of robots.

-- Expanded possible uses: From agriculture to logistics to the healthcare industry – robotics is constantly opening up new fields of application.
+- Expanded application possibilities: From agriculture to logistics to the healthcare sector – robotics is constantly opening up new fields of application.

 - Government support: Initiatives such as the US National Robotics Initiative (NRI) promote research and development.